UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 Example of screen arrangement
 :::::::::::::::::::::::::::::

+[RB: I think the example screen arrangement should be removed.
+I think we can assume our
+learners have their own preference for how they setup their windows;
+it makes us come across like parents do to little kids]

 If you only have one screen to work with for the course, try to fit:

 .. code-block:: sh